DFE-Digital/manage-courses-ui/Readme.md

 dotnet user-secrets set DFE_SIGNIN_CLIENT_SECRET <the client secret>
 ```

 And then just launch the UI (in folder `src/ui`)
 ```powershell
 dotnet run
 ```

 Once you're up and running, navigate to https://localhost:44364.
 Your browser will alert you that the certificate has no trusted root, but navigate to the page anyway.

 # Build and run in Visual Studio with msbuild (Legacy only - it's better to use dotnet core)

 ## Setup

 * Add `DFE_SIGNIN_CLIENT_SECRET` to your user secrets for the ManageCoursesUI project (right-click the project in VS, "Manage user secrets".
 * Run `npm install` in `src\ui\` to get the asset pipeline dependencies (grunt) before opening visual studio.
 * Must be run with SSL/TLS.
 The DfE Sign-in service will not allow non-https redirect urls

 ## Coding

-If you work with Visual Studio, this repo can be worked on in Visual Studio 2017 only.
+This repo can be worked on both Visual Studio 2017 [see IIS Express (Windows-only](###iis-Express-(windows-only)) & Visual Studio Code.

-* This uses external site for auth.
-* Using vs2017 & iisexpress to  allow for external auth to communicate back via localhost using https.

-It can also worked on Visual Studio Code but a reverse proxy from https back to http is required for the external auth.
-* Consider ngrok (needs change in external auth)
-* Consider reverse proxy from https to http ie nginx handles https and forward it to http localhost

 ### Asset pipeline